Xilinx/open-nic-shell/README.md

 left.
 Enter "100G" in the search box.
 You will see "UltraScale+ Integrated 100G Ethernet No Charge License".
 Select this and click "Add".
 A screenshot could be found ![here](vivado_cmac.png).

-### Alveo U50 board files

-When build for an Alveo U50 board, the U50 Vivado board files are required.
-However, neither the default Vivado 2020.2 installation nor the Xilinx Board Store currently has these files.
-If you are building for Alveo U50, please contact Xilinx for a copy of the U50 board files.
-These files should be placed under

-    <Vivado_Installation>/2020.2/data/boards/board_files/au50/<board_file_version>/

 ---